Governance of Micah Global is undertaken by a Board of Trustees.

 Gil’s passion is to serve the least, the lost and the last and all he does works towards that end.
 Gil Odendaal Consultancy, LLC functions to capacitate leaders, churches and Christian NGOs for effective Global South – Global North partnerships.
 The desired outcome is indigenous support development for wholistic kingdom work in difficult and fragile regions.
 As managing principal of this missional entrepreneurial agency, Gil is passionate about supporting, researching and creating initiatives for organizations seeking integral solutions for effective work within the emerging paradigms of Global South – Global North collaborations.

-Sami DiPasquale: Sami lives with his family on the U.S.-Mexico border in El Paso, Texas where he serves as the executive director of Ciudad Nueva Community Outreach.
-He has spent the last eighteen years immersed in refugee and immigrant communities in the United States in Chicago with World Relief and then in a beautiful immigrant community in El Paso working at Ciudad Nueva with youth and families who have recently arrived from Mexico.
-Sami recently started a new initiative, Abara, which seeks to provide border education experiences and support migrant shelters for asylum seekers on both sides of the U.S.-Mexico border.
+Sami lives with his family on the U.S.-Mexico border in El Paso, Texas where he serves as the executive director of Abara.
+Sami was born and raised in the Middle East, and has spent the last nineteen years immersed in refugee and immigrant communities in the United States – in Chicago with World Relief and then in a beautiful immigrant community in El Paso working at Ciudad Nueva in community development with youth and families who have recently arrived from Mexico.
+Sami recently started a new initiative, Abara, which seeks to cultivate space for people to move in humility across divides, provide border education experiences and support migrant shelters for asylum seekers on both sides of the U.S.-Mexico border.

 Usiel is married to Angela, and has three daughters and two granddaughters.
 He is Senior Pastor of Igreja Batista da Praia do Canto (Vitória/BR) and General Director of Fundação Beneficente Praia do Canto, a non profit organization dedicated to caring for children in social vulnerability and their families.
 Usiel’s passion is to spread the Gospel in the least religious way as possible and to work for the mobilization of the church to be, effectively, a sign of the Kingdom of God, transforming the lives of people and communities in a more complete way – the Shalom of God.